timonenv/kultasieni/README.md

 ### Details
 Labels are very precise: the prediction will fail if they are not in the table below.
 Current model: sklearn RandomForest.
 Lighter to host online.

 Previous model: Tensorflow Sequential, this one is too heavy to host online.
-Flagged with USE_KERAS_MODEL = False in model.py.
+Flagged with USE_KERAS_MODEL = True in model.py.

 ### Mushroom Data Features
 Data from: [kaggle.com/datasets/dhinaharp/mushroom-dataset/data](https://www.kaggle.com/datasets/dhinaharp/mushroom-dataset/data)